vosjo/sdb_manual/mass_determination/mass_determination.rst

  * Teff: 4700 :math:`\pm` 500
  * logg: 4.50 :math:`\pm` 0.50
  * Fe/H: -0.35 :math:`\pm` 0.40
+ * logL: -0.55 :math:`\pm` 0.15

 EMCEE needs the log of the effective temperature, so this becomes: :math:`\log{T_{\rm eff}} = 3.67 \pm 0.05`.
-When we use these values as input for the code we get the following figure as output:
+You can run the *emcmass* script from the command line with the above input as follows:

+>>> python emcmass.py -model mist -mass 0.2 2.0 log_L -0.55 0.15 log_Teff 3.67 0.05 log_g 4.50 0.50 M_H -0.35 0.40

+This will produce a bunch of text output describing the setup and produce the following graph with the results

 .. image:: images/EMCMASS_example.png
    :width: 760px

 The mass is well determined at :math:`M_{\rm K} = 0.76 \pm 0.10` and the metalicity of the best fitting model corresponds well with the original metalicity.
 However, the age can not really be determined.
 The best we can say is that it is a main sequence star.
-There is a slightly higher probability that it is a yougher MS star, but it would not be very smart to put much thrust in that.
+There is a slightly higher probability that it is a younger MS star, but it would not be very smart to put much thrust in that.